jnetocurti/keeping-bonsai/README.md

 ### Developing

-Run `docker-compose up` to start the thre applications (client, server and database).
+Run `docker-compose up` to start the three applications (client, server and database).
 You can visit http://localhost:4200 to see the application running.